 Sometimes, one or more riders fall behind the main group, typically due to red lights.
-In these situations, the first rider of the group behind must call out to the last rider of the leading group, and the leading group must pass the message up to the ride leader:
+In these situations, the first rider of the group behind must call out to the last rider of the leading group, and the leading group must pass the message up to the ride Leader:

-- The ride leader will slow down by 2 3 mph - The lagging group will continue to pedal at pace to reach the leading group - If appropriate, the lagging group may choose to switch to one gear harder, and continue pedaling with the same pressure

-- The leader will either:

-- Slow down the pace by 1⁄2 OR

-- If appropriate and SAFE, stop

-- Upon re-starting, the lagging group will pedal at pace to reach the leading group
+- The ride Leader will slow down by 2 3 MPH or more if necessary - The lagging group will continue to pedal at pace to reach the leading group - If appropriate, the lagging group may choose to switch to one gear harder, and continue pedaling with the same pressure - The Leader will either: - \circ Slow down the pace by 1⁄2 OR - \circ ~ If appropriate and SAFE, stop - Upon re-starting, the lagging group will pedal at pace to reach the leading group

-If the leader has not heard anything from the lagging group after a few minutes, he / she may ask whether the lagging group has caught up yet.
+If the Leader has not heard anything from the lagging group after a few minutes, he/she may ask whether the lagging group has caught up yet.
 This question should be passed back through the group:

-- Each rider should glance behind to see if another rider follows - \circ $\;$ If another rider is directly behind, keep passing the question back - If a rider is not behind you, begin passing the message up that the group is still "off the back" - Each rider should then pass the message up to the leader, who will maintain the reduced pace or stop, as deemed appropriate for the situation
+- Each rider should glance behind to see if another rider follows - o If another rider is directly behind, keep passing the question back - \circ If a rider is not behind you, begin passing the message up that the group is still "off the back" - Each rider should then pass the message up to the Leader, who will maintain the reduced pace or stop, as deemed appropriate for the situation

-When the lagging group catches up, a message of "all on" should be passed up to the leader, who will resume the ride pace:
+When the lagging group catches up, a message of "all on" should be passed up to the Leader, who will resume the ride pace: